-In April 2019, the Senate majority deployed what many have called "the nuclear option," using Senate Rule 20 to create precedents for how to apply other Senate rules, in this case altering Rule 22 (defining the cloture motion) thereby reshaping the filibuster's application to presidential nominations (cf. Ba et al 2020).1 While many observers conflate the "nuclear option" with changing the filibuster rule itself, the two differ technically.
+In April 2019, the Senate majority deployed what many have called "the nuclear option," using Senate Rule 20 to create precedents for how to apply other Senate rules, in this case altering Rule 22 (defining the cloture motion) and thereby reshaping the filibuster's application to presidential nominations (cf. Ba, Schneider, and Sullivan 2020; Everett 2019).
+While many observers conflate the "nuclear option" with changing the filibuster rule itself, the two processes differ technically.
 And while many of these changes have affected the filibuster, the precedents set with the nuclear option have altered other rules as well.
-The April 2019 change, for example, also altered the time allowed for debate after successfully invoking cloture, applying different limitations to different kinds of appointments.
-Interestingly, while many observers saw McConnell's 2019 use of nuclear option as an apocalyptic alteration of the Senate's rules, these changes represent just part of a broader alteration begun in the 113th Congress.
-During
+The April 2019 change, for example, also altered the time allowed for debate after